-1. Print name(s) on the front of the title where it reads "Seller's Printed Name."
+Print name(s) on the front of the title where it reads "Seller's or Representative's Printed Name(s)."

-2. Sign the front of the title where it reads "Seller or Representative's Signature."
+Sign the front of the title where it reads "Seller's or Representative's Signature."

 The name(s) used to sign the title must exactly match the name(s) shown on the title.
 If you have changed your name since the title was issued, do not sign with your new name.
 Go ahead and sign with the name shown on the title.